vmchale/tin-summer/CONTRIBUTING.md

 ## Support for other languages

-If you'd like me to add support for other languages, just open an issue and tell me all file extensions associated with its build artifacts.
+If you'd like me to add support for other languages, just open an issue and tell me all file extensions associated with its build artifacts, plus common names for build directories, and names/extensions of any configuration files typically used.

 Alternately, if you'd like to fork it and open a PR yourself, the relevant regex is [here](https://github.com/vmchale/file-sniffer/blob/master/src/walk_parallel/single_threaded.rs#L73).